Artist Statement

 My subjects include both the visible and invisible aspects of these intimate encounters, in waking life and in dreams, translated from direct observation and through the language of symbols.
 I collect water everywhere I go, leaving something when I take something, and mix that water with paint to imbue my objects with the essence of time and place and the memory that the water carries.
 I paint the spirit of the land to reflect our interdependence and kinship.

 Here in Bulbancha (colonially known as New Orleans), which translates to “the land where many languages are spoken,” my practice is to continue to deepen my receptivity to more-than-human languages and ways of being.
 I consider each painting a record of all that we stand to lose as the planet warms and the land vanishes.
-Rather than striving towards naturalistic representation, I aim to render the mystery I find in these hypnotic encounters.
 I hope to invite viewers into an awareness of a kinship with the land that may become an antidote to estrangement, from the earth and each other and ourselves.

 Bio